 See how much you can save in just a few steps.Get Started

 Retirement costs, on the other hand, aren’t child’s play, either.
 While many people believe their expenses will decrease in retirement, the costs of nearly everything else is on the rise, including health insurance and other big-ticket items likely to be important for those over 60 years of age.
-As with college tuition and living expenses, there is no crystal ball to reveal actual costs, but it’s probably safe to say that most people underestimate the amount they’ll need to live comfortably in retirement.

 So in an ideal world, families would save substantially for both expected long retirement years and full college tuition for each child.
 However, since it can be difficult to come up with any extra funds at the end of a paycheck with growing children and real-world expenses, many parents face difficult choices about where to funnel their savings.

 If money’s tight and you’re not sure what to do, think of it this way: your kids can and will find a way to fund their college expenses, regardless of whether you have a nice college fund ready for them.
 There are scholarships and loans they can apply for.

 Your retirement, however, doesn’t have the luxury of getting paid for in this manner.
 There are no scholarships or financial aid to help you.
 This is why saving is so important.